jacobrosenthal/workshop-iot-devfest/readme.md

 ## define your terms

 Rust is a safe, typed, compiled, general programming language.
 * Safe is a very overloaded term in Rust, but by default Rust uses static analysis at compile time to enforces rules about memory usage.
 Traditonally, managing your own memory in languages like C++ and Objective-C has been very tedious and still error prone.
 Rust's solution to this, The borrow checker, is probably the defining feature of the Rust language.
 You have to spend a little more time annotating your code to say who owns a variable at any given time with the borrow checker keeping you honest the whole time.
-Its like pair programming with a friend.
+It's like pair programming with a friend.
 * Typed - As opposed to languages like javascript, Rust forces you to state the types of variables going into and out of functions.
 This helps you organize your intentions and acts much like a set of tests to make sure your code makes sense.
 * Compiled - Rust has to do all its work up front at compile time and turns into a binary immediately.
 Compiles can be slow sometimes, but our code runs fast, and anywhere, as a result. [obligatory xkcd](https://xkcd.com/303/)
 * General.
-Much like most modern laguages these days its not strictly functional or object oriented (OO).
+Much like most modern laguages these days it's not strictly functional or object oriented (OO).
 Futher it can be deployed almost anywhere.
 We can write backend server code, embedded microcontroller applications, and with WASM, even front end web applications, cloud functions and blockchains.

 ## lets make sound
 So lets play.
 [Crates.io](https://crates.io) is where all the fun libraries live.
 Lets make some noise with [rodio](https://crates.io/crates/rodio) (Note to linux users: You may need to install libasound2-dev with something like `apt install libasound2-dev`